Let’s talk Wizarding World baby names.

 Harry’s wizard-born dad was named James, but James’ father answered to Fleamont.
 So even within families, there’s sometimes quite a bit of variation across generations.

-Other names mentioned in the series fit this category: Susan, Amelia, Oliver, Teddy.
+Other names mentioned in the series fit this broad category: Susan, Amelia, Oliver, Dean, Teddy.
 That last one comes straight from a Muggle grandparent, suggesting that as long as the worlds overlap, so will some of the names.

 Look a little closer, and some of the Weasley names are stand-outs.
 Ginny is actually Ginevra, a thoroughly magical choice.
 One possible origin for the name?
 The Italian word for juniper, which makes this a subtle nature name – and puts it into another category entirely.